StarkitRobots/hl_kid_public/README.md

 - Choose the recommended distribution for next year (18.04?)
 - Update dependencies (moving to OpenCV3)
   - Currently nonfree of OpenCV3 is not supported in 18.04
-- Change install commands for rhoban developers (use private repositories)
+- Change install commands for starkit developers (use private repositories)
 - Is 'workspace' only for 'kid_size' or not?
   - To be discussed